The 14 Laws of Likeability

 - We like people who are like us

-- We like people who we see frequently
+- We like people who elevate our mood

 - We like beautiful people